 - residents to provide the services needed and maintain our quality of life."

 She is committed to keep Irvine the best for our future generations.
 The awards and recognition she has received throughout the years is a testament to her commitment to service.
-Her most recent being the 2015 Community Service Leader Award from the OC Human Relations Commission.
+She is the only Councilmember who was awarded in 2015 the Community Service Leader Award from the OC Human Relations Commission.

 She knows the city, its people and cares about its future growth.
 She believes in diversity, equality and respect for all.